oliviodare/MakingKnowledge/☝️ biodiv--questions arising.md

 - [are all 'biodiversity' cases worthwhile studying?](are%20all%20'biodiversity'%20cases%20worthwhile%20studying?.md)
 - [how does the temporal dimension mediate understandings of biodiversity?](how%20does%20the%20temporal%20dimension%20mediate%20understandings%20of%20biodiversity?.md)
 - [where can conceptual ambiguity of 'biodiveristy' come from?](where%20can%20conceptual%20ambiguity%20of%20'biodiveristy'%20come%20from?.md)
+- Has therer been change with respect to abandoning a 'red list' approach to nature conservation and focusing more in 'biodiversity'?
+It seems as though the concept of biodiversity united a lot of scientists in the late 90s and early 2000s, so why are we still using 'red lists'?
+Or putting it differently, how do we put the 'biodiversity' framework ([1996-Takacs](1996-Takacs.md)) into action?
+Is 'ecosystem management', 'bioregionalism' (p.
+71 in Takacs) one of those approaches?
+Is the problem that 'ecosystems' and 'habitats' are not well-defined entities (p.
+72 in Takacs)?

 ### Classification and red lists
 - [how are classification systems used, by who?](how%20are%20classification%20systems%20used,%20by%20who?.md)